Third Sector Homelessness Fund

 There is no minimum or maximum amount that an organisation may apply for.
-As a broad guideline, the fund anticipates applications between £20,000 and £100,000 per annum for multi-year projects, and £20,000 to £75,000 for single year projects.
+As a broad guideline, the fund anticipates applications between £20,000 and £100,000 per annum for two-year projects, and £20,000 to £75,000 for one year projects.
 Please contact us if you think your application is likely to sit significantly outside this range.

-A single organisation may send one application for single-year funding and one application for multi-year funding, a maximum of two applications in total.
+A single organisation may send one application for single-year funding and one application for two-year funding, a maximum of two applications in total.
 If you are planning to send two applications, each application should clearly relate to a separate project.
-If you are applying for single-year funding to pilot a new activity, you may be able to apply for up to two-years continuation funding for this activity as part of the next funding round.

 Yes.
-This year the fund is open to applications for up to three-years (36 months) of funding.
+This year the fund is open to applications for up to two-years (24 months) of funding.
 Only one multi-year application may be made per organisation.

-The total funding available is £4.5m.
+The total funding available is £3m.
 This forms part of the Scottish Government’s £50m Ending Homelessness Together Fund.
-The funding will be distributed over three years from 2020/2021.

-The fund intends to support a combination of single-year and multi-year activities.
-Approximately £500k per annum will support single-year activities and £1m per annum will support multi-year activities.
-We therefore envisage between 10 and 20 organisations being funded through a multi-year funding arrangement, and up to 10 short term projects or initiatives being funded each year.
+The fund intends to support a combination of single-year and two-year activities.
+We envisage between 10 and 20 organisations being funded through a two-year funding arrangement, and up to 10 short term projects or initiatives being funded.